superfaceai/docs/docs/guides/create-new-capability.md

 ### Define Input Fields {#input}

 To execute the use-case, you typically need to provide some input.
-For example to send a text message, you need at least a phone number and the message's contents.
+For example to send a text message, you need at least a recipient's phone number and the message's contents.

 In Comlink profile, the use-case's input is specified in the `input` block: